Join & Give

 Satulah Mountain $500

-Receive all of the above benefits plus access to the American Horticultural Society’s Reciprocal Admissions Program, which offers reciprocal benefits with over 270 gardens in North America.
+Receive all of the above benefits plus access to the American Horticultural Society’s Reciprocal Admissions Program, which offers free admission and/or additional benefits at nearly 300 gardens throughout North America and the Cayman Islands.
 Also receive an invitation to an exclusive event for members at this level, and acknowledgement in the spring newsletter.